pysat/pysatMissions/docs/tutorial.rst

   sgp4 = pysat.Instrument(inst_module=pysat_sgp4)

-For pysat 3.0.0 or greater, this can be permanently added via the instrument registry.
+This can be permanently added via the instrument registry.

 .. code:: python